PhoenixTales/wiki.gothicarchive.org/gods.md

 ---

 ## National religion of Myrtana
-- trinity of gods is worshipped as whole, dark god is not rejected
+- three gods are worshipped
   - `the man of the three gods, and governor of the highest god`
-- gods are not considered omnipotent
+- but not considered almighty
   - `faith in divine omnipotence soon became a myth`

 ## Priests